I just keep my head down, run hard and am always surprised when I look up and see where I am. – Grant

 In my (only) post back in January, I outlined some of the goals I wanted to achieve for the year.
 I used the new year to push myself to tick off as many goals as I could.

 One of the biggest goals was to obtain work experience in the form of an internship or year out placement.
-I partially achieved this back in Easter when I did experience with Diva although not 100% related to my course, I got an insight in working in a professional business environment and even did some hands-on web development which is always a plus!
+I partially achieved this back in Easter when I did experience with Diva although not 100% related to my course, I got an insight into working in a professional business environment and even did some hands-on web development which is always a plus!

 If you’ve been following my blog for a while, you’ll know that I have had my fair share of rejections and failures.
 Everything was looking bleak but despite this, my determination to get a year out placement never wavered.
 Of course, support from my friends, family, centres at university and experience from the countless interview I’ve had helped me stay positive tremendously.